jason5707/spaceman-game/README.md

 <img width="1420" alt="Screenshot 2023-02-11 at 20 56 56" src="https://user-images.githubusercontent.com/122539809/218288853-7a3b18fd-93cc-42d1-b63d-f492571179f9.png">

-Technologies Used: HTML, CSS & JAVASCRIPT
+Technologies Used: HTML, CSS & Javascript

 Link to game: https://jason5707.github.io/spaceman-game/

  Next Steps:
-Creating a hint for certain words.
-Revealing a letter or 2 at the Start of the game.
+Creating a hint for certain words, revealing a letter or 2 at the Start of the game and animation.
-Animation.